kauri0/Kauri.sBS/_posts/Secret/2023-12-03-flatshare-advertisement-en.md

 Contact details available upon request.<br><br>

+In my free time I will be:
+* Playing in local chess tournaments;
+* Rolling around the floor with other sweaty men in the martial arts gym;
+* Writing stories, or intensively studying the German language;
+* Hanging out at the flat, to cook big meals and share with eachother beer;
+* Out in the German Alps for camping, hiking, skiing and trail running;
+* Naturally I must also spend time with my lovely girlfriend!<br><br>

 Looking forward to hearing from you!
 You can reach me at:<br>
 +49 176 280 66521 (mobile)<br>
 +44 7521 420 561 (whatsapp)